🥦 Nutrition know-how — vitamins, minerals & how your body uses them.

 How does vitamin B2 deficiency manifest itself?

-The possible consequences of a persistent riboflavin deficiency include anemia (anemia) and various skin and mucous membrane problems.
+The possible consequences of a persistent riboflavin deficiency include anemia and various skin and mucous membrane problems.
 The inadequate supply can manifest itself with a variety of symptoms.

 Typical deficiency symptoms are, for example: